jaycetde/stream-octet-frame/README.md

 Only available if stream is writable and options.writable is `true`

+## Events (emitted on the stream)

-### Event: 'frame'
+### 'frame'

 Emitted when a full data frame has been received.

+Arguments:

-Passes a Buffer object containing the data frame.
-If `options.frameEncoding` is set, a String will be passes with the specified encoding
+  - data - A `Buffer` containing the data frame.
+If `options.frameEncoding` is set, a `String` will be passes with the specified encoding

-### Do not use `STREAM.setEncoding()`
+## Limitations

-Do not use `STREAM.setEncoding()` when using this to frame data.
+  - Do not use `stream.setEncoding()` when using this to frame data.
 The encoding will try to convert the raw bytes into strings, mangling the octet count and data byte cound in the process.
 The [stream docs](http://nodejs.org/api/stream.html#stream_readable_setencoding_encoding) suggest to always use `setEncoding` when reading the data as strings, but this is just to buffer parts of the data enough to properly encode multi-byte characters.
 When framing data, all of the data will be buffered and encoding should work as expected.

-## License

-MIT
+  - The stream will automatically start to be consumed when using this method.